 Check out the poster

-There have been two main posters for Ready Player One so far, and be warned: the first is a bit silly.
+There have been two main posters for Ready Player One, and be warned: the first is a bit silly.
 It was savaged on social media for some of the worst leg-based photo manipulation we've ever seen, unless Tye Sheridan has just been hiding a serious deformity during his career so far:

 A second official poster for the film was unveiled in February 2018, and this one takes a very different tone.
 Much like the film itself, it's jam-packed with '80s references, from a design evoking classic Star Wars posters through to nods to Back to the Future, The Iron Giant, and more.